Article 13.

 As retailers navigate their reopenings in the aftermath of the coronavirus outbreak, IoT technologies can provide the insights needed to effectively execute adjusted operations.
 To sustain these devices — especially if warehouses and stores are widespread, or retailers are shipping to great distances — retailers need to have a simple, low-cost network that enables reliable global connectivity.
 This way, all operations are on the same network with the same devices, allowing retailers to manage their supply chains with ease so that they can focus on more pressing issues, such as providing safe shopping experiences for customers and employees alike.
 By optimizing the supply chain with IoT devices, retailers can mitigate safety risks while still fulfilling customer product and service demands to satisfaction.

 Article 10.
-HOW DOES COLD STORAGE BENEFIT YOUR BUSINES
+HOW DOES COLD STORAGE BENEFIT YOUR BUSINESS

 Cold Storage could be an excellent place to store fruits and vegetables.
 With the ability to prolong life and prevent food spoilage, cold storages deteriorate the microorganism activities.
 The common advantages of storing food at cold storages include cooling them beyond average temperature.
 However, their benefits do not limit to only cooling.
 Let’s look at some of the lesser-known advantages of cold storage for both personal and business use.